MIT Radiation Laboratory

 Loomis arranged for funding under the National Defense Research Committee (NDRC) and reorganized the Microwave Committee at MIT to study the magnetron and radar technology in general.
 Lee A. DuBridge served as the Rad Lab director.
 The lab rapidly expanded, and within months was larger than the UK's efforts which had been running for several years by this point.
 By 1943 the lab began to deliver a stream of ever-improved devices, which could be produced in huge numbers by the U.S.'s industrial base.
 At its peak, the Rad Lab employed 4,000 at MIT and several other labs around the world, and designed half of all the radar systems used during the war.

 By the end of the war, the U.S. held a leadership position in a number of microwave-related fields.
-Among their notable products were the SCR-584, the finest gun-laying radar of the war, and the SCR-720, an airborne interception radar that became the standard late-war system for both U.S. and UK night fighters.
+Among their notable products were the SCR-584, the finest gun-laying radar of the war, and the SCR-720, an aircraft interception radar that became the standard late-war system for both U.S. and UK night fighters.
 They also developed the H2X, a version of the British H2S bombing radar that operated at shorter wavelengths in the X band.
 The Rad Lab also developed Loran-A, the first worldwide radio navigation system, which originally was known as "LRN" for Loomis Radio Navigation.